Ergodicity and stability of hybrid systems with piecewise constant type state-dependent switching: Introduction

 The main reason to study the switching function in the form \eqref{a-3} is its simplicity, which will be seen from our results on the egodicity and stability of such kind of hybrid system, compared especially with those for hybrid systems with a general state-dependent regime-switching.
 Just because of its simplicity, such functions are widely used in various research fields.
 For instance, in the control theory, the bang-bang control as the simplest control algorithm is widely used in many types of industrial control systems.
 See, e.g. \cite{MS} for the bang-bang principle for the linear control system.
 Moreover, the optimal control policy in the stochastic control problem in \cite{HT83} is a bang-bang policy.
 In the study of particle system, Cox and Durrett \cite{CD92} discovered that certain nonlinear voter models can coexist even in one dimension.
 Among those of greatest interest are the threshold voter models (cf. e.g. \cite{Lig}).
 See \cite{Du95} for more threshold models and \cite{DL94} for the biological applications of these models of interacting particle system.

-We are mainly concerned with the following three problems on the stochastic hybrid system with threshold type switching in this work: 1) The wellposedness of stochastic hybrid systems with threshold type switching; 2) If the sequence of threshold type $Q$-matrices $(q_{ij}^n(x))$ approximates to a $Q$-matrix $(q_{ij}(x))$ which is continuous in $x$, the approximation problem of the corresponding stochastic hybrid systems $(X_t^n)$ to $(X_t)$; 3) Stability and recurrent property of stochastic hybrid system with threshold type switching.
-Accordingly, the contribution of this work consists of the following three topics. \begin{enumerate} \item Provide conditions to ensure the wellposedness of the stochastic hybrid system $(X_t,\La_t)_{t\geq 0}$ with threshold type switching.
+We are mainly concerned with the following three problems on the stochastic hybrid system with piecewise constant type switching in this work: 1) The wellposedness of stochastic hybrid systems with piecewise constant type switching; 2) If the sequence of piecewise constant type $Q$-matrices $(q_{ij}^n(x))$ approximates to a $Q$-matrix $(q_{ij}(x))$ which is continuous in $x$, the approximation problem of the corresponding stochastic hybrid systems $(X_t^n)$ to $(X_t)$; 3) Stability and recurrent property of stochastic hybrid system with piecewise constant type switching.
+Accordingly, the contribution of this work consists of the following three topics. \begin{enumerate} \item Provide conditions to ensure the wellposedness of the stochastic hybrid system $(X_t,\La_t)_{t\geq 0}$ with piecewise constant type switching.
 To this end, we need to generalize the Skorokhod representation theorem to deal with the non-continuity of $x\mapsto q_{ij}(x)$, cf., for instance, \cite{GAM}, \cite{Sko}, \cite{Sh15}, \cite{YZ}, when $x\mapsto q_{ij}(x)$ is continuous.

 \item If we use a sequence of state-dependent $Q$-matrix in the form \eqref{a-3} to approximate a state-dependent $Q$-matrix $(q_{ij}(x))$ satisfying $x\mapsto q_{ij}(x)$ being Lipschitz continuous, the corresponding hybrid systems will converge to the limit system.